BigBlue Cellpowa500 Power Station + 100W SP100 Solar Panel Review

 The setup is easy:

-1. Connect the SAE connector on the solar panel into the extension cable
+1. Connect the SAE connector on the solar panel to the extension cable

 3. Mount the panel perpendicular to the sun without any sunlight obstructions